 Students who are interested in freshwater ecology/spatial ecology/genomics are encouraged to contact me.
 Opportunities exist to learn field research skills, molecular laboratory techniques and statistical modeling with R.

-Master project 2.
+Master project 1.
 Population genetics of aquatic insects in Argentina in collaboration with Universidad Nacional de Patagonia, Argentina.

-We are interested in the genetic comparison of different populations of aquatic insects in different locations in Patagonia.
+We are interested in genetic comparisons among aquatic insect populations across different locations in Patagonia.

-You will learn, bioinformatics, population genetics, correlations
+You will learn bioinformatics, population genetics, and correlations

-You will learn, bioinformatics, population genetics, correlations
+You will learn bioinformatics, population genetics, and correlations

 I will welcome inquiries about postdoctoral projects in our research group.
 If the research in the lab is a good fit for you, please email me with your CV and short summary of your interest.
 We can develop collaborative projects through postdoctoral fellowships, such as Fondecyt fellowship.